-Another issue to be aware of with CB radios is that near major cities or highways there are a lot of people on these channels so you can expect to pick up other people’s transmittions.
-Unfortunately it is common for these transmittions to use very explicit language and to be down-right crude.
+Another issue to be aware of with CB radios is that near major cities or highways there are a lot of people on these channels so you can expect to pick up other people’s transmissions.
+Unfortunately it is common for these transmissions to use very explicit language and to be down-right crude.
 If you are easily offended or have children nearby you might want to keep the radio off until you are in a remote area and the “chooks” are out of range.

 If you are in distress near rural properties and have a UHF CB radio, try every channel asking for help and waiting to see if you get a response.
 In my experience, most rural properties use a channel in the range 10 to 20 so this range of channels is a good place to start.
 Also you may be able to reach a repeater on duplex mode on one of the channels 1 through to 8.
 You can test if you are being received by a repeater by briefly tapping the push-to-talk button (PTT – no need to say anything) and wait a few seconds.
 If a repeater is in range it will reply with its identification code as a Morse code message.
 Repeaters send their ID every minute while there is activity on that channel.
 If you hear nothing then wait 60 seconds and repeat.
 If you still hear nothing then no repeater can hear you on that channel.
-If you do reach a repeater it will re-broadcast your message with increased power which will extend the range over which somebody might hear your transmittion.
+If you do reach a repeater it will re-broadcast your message with increased power which will extend the range over which somebody might hear your transmission.

 Channel 5 in duplex mode is commonly an emergency channel, however this cannot be relied on and there is no guarantee that anybody is monitoring it.

-There is a second CB band in Australia (CB means common band, which means access is unrestricted and no license is required).
+There is a second CB band in Australia (CB means Citizens band, which means access is unrestricted and no license is required).
 This is known as 27MHz CB.
 As for UHF CB radios, no license is required to use a radio in this band and radios are easily available and relatively cheap.
 In comparison to UHF CB, the 27MHz CB radios tend to be a little larger and heavier, have reduced voice quality, but have longer ranges and the signal can bend around obstructions better than UHF CB.

 HF radios provide long range communications person to person, or person to base.
-Compared to UHF units they are more expensive, bulkier, heavier and require a license (for example, $100 a year at http://www.vks737.on.net).
+Compared to UHF units they are more expensive, bulkier, heavier and require a license (for example, $144 a year at https://vks737.radio).
 There is no call cost.
 HF radios do not necessarily require line of sight for communications as the radio signal has two properties which allow it to bend around terrain:

 - The signal has a “ground wave” which follows the ground, including following undulations for a short distance (1-5km depending on conditions) from the transmitter.

 - The signal has a “sky wave” which travels high into the atmosphere – the ionosphere in fact – where for a narrow band of frequencies in the HF spectrum the atmosphere bends the signal back to Earth.
 This means the ionosphere acts as a mirror and reflects the signal back to Earth.
 This technique is commonly used to bounce HF signals around the world if the signal is sent at an angle.
-If the signal is sent straight up it reflects back down again in the local area – this technique is called “near vertical incidence sky wave” or NVIS – and this is the technique BWRS uses during search and rescue operations to get radio communications out of canyons and over mountain ranges.
+If the signal is sent straight up it reflects back down again in the local area – this technique is called “near vertical incidence sky wave” or NVIS – and this is the technique BSAR NSW uses during search and rescue operations to get radio communications out of canyons and over mountain ranges.

 These properties are very useful, but have limitations.
 The ground wave is short range and therefore generally not useful for emergency communications.
 The sky wave can cover huge ranges, but relies on using the correct frequency to get a good “bounce”.
 The effective frequency changes over the course of a day, between seasons and with the level of sunspot activity on the sun.
 This means it requires some knowledge of the prevailing conditions to select an appropriate frequency for effective communications.
 Current HF radio conditions for Australia can be found here and worldwide here.
 Sky wave also requires antennas specifically designed for it.
 As you can see from the links this topic becomes very technical and understanding it enough to communicate long distances is part of the appeal to HAM radio operators.

 Effective use of an HF radio requires considerable knowledge and training, but if you are keen to do the required work to understand the operation of the device it can be a very powerful tool.
-There are also a number of services on HF which may be useful in remote areas, such as weather forecasts and radiophone systems (these allow you to connect an HF radio into the standard telephone network.
+There are also a number of services on HF which may be useful in remote areas, such as weather forecasts and radiophone systems (these allow you to connect an HF radio into the standard telephone network).